codingburgas/sprint-math-games-9th-grade-unite-coding/README.md

 <h2 id="download">Download</h2>

-<p>To download our project, clone our repository by pasting this command in your command prompt:</p>
+<p>If you liked what you saw, you can download our project by cloning the repository.
+Simply paste the following command into your command prompt:</p>

 <pre align="center">git clone "https://github.com/codingburgas/sprint-math-games-9th-grade-unite-coding.git"</pre>

 <hr>

-<h2 align="center">⭐️ Thanks for checking out our repo, show us some :heart: by giving our repo a ⭐️!</h2>